Positions

 Funding should be understood as infrastructure that changes which firms can scale and which claims can be pursued.
 In that sense, it is a strategic operating input rather than a detached capital product.

-Claimant-side growth is now a product system
+Case intake and growth now run as a product system

 Demand generation on its own is no longer enough.
 Trust, qualification, response design, and conversion logic all sit inside the acquisition system, and those elements determine whether firms compound or stall.

-• Design intake to reduce abandonment and false positives.
+- Design intake to reduce abandonment and false positives.

-• Use funding and workflow data to improve qualification quality.
+- Use funding and workflow data to improve qualification quality.

 Next routes